Deafness in Uzbekistan: History

 Before the dissolution of the Soviet Union, Uzbekistan was one of the countries in the union.
-The Uzbek Society of the Deaf would support communities by running vocational training and employment workshops catered towards deaf people.
-Additionally, the Soviet Union would often offer protection of deaf and hard-of-hearing employment by granting monopolies on certain goods to deaf-hiring factories.
+The Uzbek Society of the Deaf, under the USSR's Ministry of Social Welfare, ran vocational training and employment workshops for deaf people.
+These enterprises were granted monopolies to supply certain goods and fill state orders, and earned a profit.
 To increase accessibility, residential buildings and community centers were built for deaf workers near the factories.
-Over time, these residential areas became known as gorodok glukhikh, or "towns of the deaf".
+These residential areas became known as gorodok glukhikh, or "towns of the deaf".

 After the fall of the Soviet Union, many government-run organizations lost funding.
 The Uzbek Society of the Deaf, previously funded by the Soviet Union, became a non-profit organization.
 Without the extra financial support, the Uzbek Society of the Deaf eventually declared bankruptcy, and as a result, the many deaf and hard-of-hearing lost their jobs and homes.
 Today, there are only about ten training facilities that specifically cater to deaf and hard-of-hearing people.
 Only 240–250 Uzbek deaf and hard-of-hearing people benefit from these services across the country.

 Deaf identity

 Uzbek Sign Language

-Uzbek Sign Language (USL) in Uzbekistan is not recognized by the federal government.
+Uzbek Sign Language (USL) is not recognized by the federal government of Uzbekistan.
 Instead, USL is more regarded as a "means of interpersonal communication", or casual conversation.
 Without recognition, sign language programs are not prioritized in schools or as a means to share information with deaf and hard-of-hearing people.
 During the start of the COVID-19 pandemic, national information was spread with USL interpretation to increase accessibility for the first time, but the quality of the interpretation was still poor.